jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Already I felt much more at ease with the cave as I made much quicker progress to the bottom of Pico than I had done on the previous trip.
-In what felt like no time at all I arrived at the top of Tesselator and slipped through the narrow pitch-head with no trouble at all.
+In what felt like no time at all I arrived at the top of *Tesselator* and slipped through the narrow pitch-head with no trouble at all.
 Suddenly, my nerves became more apparent as the thought of descending deeper into the cave.
 Almost all the pitches from now on were roughly the same height as Pico, if not larger and in no time at all, I felt myself committing myself to a much greater depth to ascend from.
-Despite my nerves, I knew that I would be able to get out from where I was and we continued deeper and deeper down, as the maximum depth I had found myself in a cave ratcheted up as did the number of pitches: Tesselator, Space Odyssey, Concorde, Alchemy, Fisful of Tolars.
+Despite my nerves, I knew that I would be able to get out from where I was and we continued deeper and deeper down, as the maximum depth I had found myself in a cave ratcheted up as did the number of pitches: *Tesselator*, *Space Odyssey*, *Concorde*, Alchemy, Fisful of Tolars.
 Now, vertically I was very close to camp, I just had to pass through an awkward section of cave that followed an old fault line known as *Pink* and descend a couple of pitches.
 Despite being told that I may find *Pink* slightly awkward (I’m quite a broad person) I found it no problem going down compared to some of the tight sections I had experienced in the UK as was the case with most of Slovenia.
 Finally I was at the bottom of *Zimmer*, the final pitch before camp staring up at the seemingly never-ending blackness above me.